R-Charles/R-Charles/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a note card study app
+- 🔭 I’m currently working on the Current Buzz app
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning C Programming
-- 👯 I’m looking to collaborate on games ESP educational onws
+- 👯 I’m looking to collaborate on games ESP edtech
 - 🤔 I’m looking for help with algorithms
 - 💬 Ask me about html
 - 📫 How to reach me: https://www.linkedin.com/in/raphchar/